 User Adoption Metrics

-Enthusiastic acceptance and adoption are essential for successful deployment of a CRM.
+Enthusiastic acceptance and adoption are essential for the successful deployment of a CRM.
 Salesforce allows the management to track statistics related to the adoption of the CRM.
-By simply using login history report to track the number of logins made by employees, the management can quantify the extent of user adoption.
+By simply using a login history report to track the number of logins made by employees, the management can quantify the extent of user adoption.